Draft (sports): MLL draft

-MLS draft
+MLS Draft

 Major League Soccer has two types of draft that occur each year, plus a third that is held intermittently when the league adds one or more teams.
 The two annual drafts are the three-round long MLS SuperDraft (a maximum of 81 picks since 2021, down from four rounds and 104 picks in 2020), which was held for the first time in 2001, and MLS Supplemental Draft, with the MLS Expansion Draft held in the offseason immediately before the league expands.

 The MLS SuperDraft happens every January.
 During the draft the teams from the league will pick up to three players each from colleges across the United States.
 Only players from the American college sports system (e.g., the NCAA and the NAIA) are eligible to be drafted.
 Canadian U Sports men's soccer players are not included.

 The draft is divided into three rounds in which each club has one selection.

 In addition to drafted players, MLS teams also acquire new players from their youth academies.
 These players are called homegrown players.
-Homegrown player are academy players who is given a first-team contract.
-They are required to have spent at least one year in a club’s academy, and to have lived in the club’s territory (for example, in the case of Orlando City, northern Florida).
+Homegrown players are academy players who are given a first-team contract.
+They are required to have spent at least one year in a club's academy, and to have lived in the club's territory (for example, in the case of Orlando City, northern Florida).

 The draft gives to the teams opportunity to acquire players from other regions of the country, from outside their territory.

-The teams can also acquire new players by signing players from other leagues (usually foreigner leagues).
+The teams can also acquire new players by signing players from other leagues (usually foreigner leagues), generally young promising players from Latin America and veterans from Europe.
 MLS has two transfer windows—the primary pre-season transfer window lasts three months from mid February until mid May, and the secondary mid season transfer window runs one month from early July to early August.